What’s car insurance for state employees?

 You will need to find a company that is an affiliate partnered with your employer organization to qualify.

 Some employers will offer savings as high as 15 percent off of the premiums when you are employed through a partner organization and you can prove it.
+It’s not uncommon to be given a discount with proof – it helps in case people attempt to fabricate where they work just to get discount offers.

 If this is available in your state your employer will notify you so that you can receive these group-like rates for individual products.